NZTA/SDLT/README.md

 # NZTA Security Development Lifecycle Tool

+This repository is no longer actively maintained or supported.
+Code and examples are provided as-is and may be outdated.
+Use at your own risk.

 The SDLT is Web Application that supports, and expedites I.T. security professionals as part of the change approval process within their organisation.

 ## Requirements